rvaldezdiaz/show-ticket-info-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/train.svg" card_color="#222222" width="50" height="50" style="vertical-align:bottom"/> Show Ticket Info
-Lists the information for a ticket specifically chosen by the user. information includes cost, departure time and place, arrival time and place, estimated travel time, among others.
+Lists the information for a ticket specifically chosen by the user.

 ## About
+This skill will lists the information for only one ticket, which the user will specify.
+Information includes cost, departure time and place, arrival time and place, estimated travel time, among others.

 ## Examples
 * "I would like to select a specific ticket"